petropouloumaria/NMAoutlier/README.md

 -   Outlier and influential case diagnostics measures.
 -   Ranking measures.
 -   Heterogeneity and inconsistency measures.
--   Forward plots for summary estimates and their confidence intervals.
+-   Forward plot for summary estimates and their confidence intervals.
 -   Forward plots for monitored measures: outlier and influential case diagnostics measures, ranking measures, heterogeneity and inconsistency measures.

 Installation